spapas/mailer_server/README.md

 a python virtual environment named ``venv`` and a ``mailer_server`` (cloned from github) that will contain manage.py etc.

 - Install redis for windows from here: https://github.com/MSOpenTech/redis/releases and run it - it will listen on default port 6379
+- Notice that you can also install redis in a WSL and it will work fine
 - Activate the virtual environment: Run dovenv.bat from inside ``mailer_server/mailer_server``
 - Install this package https://github.com/michaelbrooks/rq-win/blob/master/rq_win/worker.py using `pip install git+https://github.com/michaelbrooks/rq-win.git#egg=rq-win`
 - Run the development server from inside the virtual env through rsp.bat